bm-hackathon-23/tracto-preview/README.md

 * `demos/demo-before/` contains a standalone demo similar to the current preview available on Brain/MINDS data portal ([NA216 dataset](https://dataportal.brainminds.jp/marmoset-mri-na216)).

+* `demos/demo-dev/` contains the demo that runs on the Xtk version being developed (i.e. the one shipped as submodule within this repo)

 References:

 * XTk Lesson **#06: Connectivity** http://lessons.goxtk.com/06/